Clatir/PasswordCraft/README.md

 ## Requirements
 - Java 11 or newer

-## Download & Instalation
+## How to use
-From Relases section download .jar file related to the newest version of the programm
+From Relases section download and run .jar file related to the newest version of the programm